 - Buckeye Fire Equipment Company.

 Multi-billion dollar manufacturers such as DuPont and 3M have sold AFFF for decades.
 This is despite the fact that AFFF’s chemicals pose severe long-term risks to human health.
 Such manufacturers should be held accountable for placing profits over consumer safety, especially since they fail to warn the public of the known risks and possible side effects.
 To be held liable, it must be proven that the defendants were negligent in designing, manufacturing, testing, or marketing the products.
-In addition, claimants must prove that the negligence resulted in financial losses or actual injuries.
+In addition, claimants in AFFF litigation must prove that the negligence resulted in financial losses or actual injuries.

 What Damages Can a Firefighting Foam Lawyer Help Me Recover?